greg-raven/grus/_posts/2013-10-29-what-about-spying-on-u-s-citizens.md

 ---
-title: 'What about spying on U.S. citizens?'
+title: "What about spying on U.S. citizens?"
 layout: post
 categories:
 - Letters